'Dolly Parton’s Mountain Magic Christmas' premieres Thursday - NewsBreak

 KNOXVILLE, Tenn. — For many people across East Tennessee, the holidays are a time to start relaxing from the stress of work and enjoy time with family.
 But for one jolly man, the holidays are a time when business starts picking up.
 Santa Clause is getting ready for his...

-If you want your event included, please make a Facebook event, invite me (Alan Sims – you’ll have to friend me) and it will be included.
-I need enough lead time that the list can be put together the Wednesday before you want your event included.
-If you’d...

-A smuggler that fell from the sky in Knoxville and a bear that found his drugs — The story of 'Cocaine Bear' is coming to theaters soon
+A smuggler that fell from the sky in Tennessee and a bear that found his drugs — The story of 'Cocaine Bear' is coming to theaters soon

 KNOXVILLE, Tenn. — The real story of how a Georgia black bear ended up eating a drug smuggler's abandoned cocaine months after he fell from the sky and died in Knoxville is something that sounded like it came out of a movie.
 Next year, that story will finally be...